cristiano-mhpc/P1.5_parallel_2025_My_version/fftw/profiling/README.md

 - `perf record` command can capture populations stack traces with the (`-g`) option enabled.

-- `perf report` summarize hundreds of stack trace samples as text.
-Similar code paths are coalesed and summary is shown as a tree graph.
-Can be very daunting to read or difficult to comprehend.

 - `perf record -F 999 -g ./a.out` you tell the kernel “Every 1/999 seconds, interrupt the CPU and take a snapshot of what the program is doing.
 - at each iterrupt the kernel asks:
     - what instruction is currently executing?